Keyboard shortcuts

 let tenant_b_context = RequestContext::with_tenant("req-b".to_string(), tenant_b);

-provider.create_resource("User", user_data.clone(), &tenant_a_context).await?;
+server.create_resource_with_refs("User", user_data.clone(), &tenant_a_context).await?;

-provider.create_resource("User", user_data, &tenant_b_context).await?;
+server.create_resource_with_refs("User", user_data, &tenant_b_context).await?;

 // Each tenant sees only their own data

-let tenant_a_users = provider.list_resources("User", None, &tenant_a_context).await?;
+let tenant_a_users = server.list_resources("User", &tenant_a_context).await?;

-let tenant_b_users = provider.list_resources("User", None, &tenant_b_context).await?;
+let tenant_b_users = server.list_resources("User", &tenant_b_context).await?;

 println!("Company A users: {}", tenant_a_users.len());